IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

 #
 -->

-# Create and Invoke Actions
+# Create and invoke actions

 In this section, you will learn how to work with **actions** in IBM Cloud Functions (ICF).
 An action represents the serverless function, along with its conventions and metadata.
 If you recall, the _Action_ entity was shown as part of the ICF programming model in the previous chapter.